boberito/AirDropAssistant/README.md

 On iOS, when switching AirDrop to Everyone, it switches back to Contacts Only after 10 minutes.
 This feature does not exist on macOS.

-ADA allows you to set if AirDrop goes to Contacts Only or Off and the time frame.
+ADA allows you to set if AirDrop goes to Contacts Only or Off and the time frame to switch it.

+Why might you want this feature?
+- You use your computer frequently in public spaces and do not want AirDrop set to be left open to receive from Everyone.
+- Organizations allow AirDrop but want more granular control than Apple's device management gives you.

 <div align="center">
     <img src="adamenu.png" /><img src="adaprefs.png" />